-\textbf{Common Representation Learning:} This is a popular method to handle the uneven distributions and representations of different modalities or tasks \cite{crosstask2013,huang2017cross,peng2019cm,xu2020learning}.
-In this approach, the training of shared features across tasks/modalities constructs a common representation; thereby, cross-modal common representational learning allows knowledge transfer across different modalities \cite{crosstask2013}.
+\textbf{Common Representation Learning:} This is a popular method to handle the uneven distributions and representations of different modalities or tasks \citep{crosstask2013,huang2017cross,peng2019cm,xu2020learning}.
+In this approach, the training of shared features across tasks/modalities constructs a common representation; thereby, cross-modal common representational learning allows knowledge transfer across different modalities \citep{crosstask2013}.
 In doing so, the heterogeneous data from different modalities resulting in diverse representations are projected into a common space.
-Then, the cross-modal knowledge transfer can be performed by reducing the discrepancy between representations of pairwise cross-modal data from high-level layers \cite{huang2017cross}.
-Furthermore, it can preserve the relevant semantics and allow heterogeneous data from different modalities to be correlated more easily \cite{peng2019cm,xu2020learning}.
-Recently, a similar design, the FedRep algorithm \cite{collins2021exploiting}, was applied in FL that alternatively trains the shared low-dimensional representation, which is aggregated across clients by averaging and private local heads to improve the learning performance of client models.
+Then, the cross-modal knowledge transfer can be performed by reducing the discrepancy between representations of pairwise cross-modal data from high-level layers \citep{huang2017cross}.
+Furthermore, it can preserve the relevant semantics and allow heterogeneous data from different modalities to be correlated more easily \citep{peng2019cm,xu2020learning}.
+Recently, a similar design, the FedRep algorithm \citep{collins2021exploiting}, was applied in FL that alternatively trains the shared low-dimensional representation, which is aggregated across clients by averaging and private local heads to improve the learning performance of client models.
 In contrast to FedRep, the approach presented in~\citep{oh2022fedbabu} introduces FedBABU, an algorithm that focuses on learning and aggregating the body of the model while keeping the head randomly initialized during local updates.